Sigvard Bernadotte: Professional life

-An industrial designer, Bernadotte was known for designing everything from luxurious silver objects for Georg Jensen to everyday-use household items in plastic.
+After World War II, Bernadotte became creative director of Georg Jensen A/S. His original art deco "Bernadotte" collection was designed in 1938 and remains a stable in the company's product range to this day.
+He continued his collaboration with Georg Jensen until 1980.

+In 1950, he and Danish architect and designer Acton Bjørn founded the design studio Bernadotte & Bjørn Industrial A/S in Copenhagen.

 Among his iconic designs were the Red Clara opener; EKA Swede 38 folding knife; the Margrethe bowl – named for his niece Queen Margrethe II of Denmark; the Bernadotte jug, and the Facit Private typewriter.
 He also designed glasses frames.

+In 1964, Bernadotte opened his own studio Bernadotte Design AB in Stockholm.

 He worked as an assistant director at MGM in Culver City, California and served as a technical advisor on the 1937 film The Prisoner of Zenda.

 He appeared briefly in the 1968 Italian mondo film Sweden: Heaven and Hell.
 His work in industrial design at Bernadotte Design AB is featured, along with select items from his portfolio.